darwinia-network/crab-docs/docs/builders/get-started/b_darwinia-pangolin.md

 - Testing the latest technology products.
 - Compatible with EVM, Ethereum contracts, Ethereum contract tools.
+- Support substrate-substrate bi-directional bridge
-- Support substrate-substrate bridge, ethereum-substrate bridge.
+- Support ethereum-substrate bi-directional bridge.
 - Have some unstable features, may be reset.

 ## Get Tokens